• Home

 This was the case when I was contemplating the inside of my own fridge, gazing at the remains of a container of sour cream, the last couple of scallions in the bunch, a stick of butter and of course, the package of bacon that is always in there.

-What happened next was pasta with a buttered sour cream and bacon sauce that is going into permanent rotation in our house!
+What happened next was pasta with a buttery sour cream and bacon sauce that is going into permanent rotation in our house!

-Sweet butter, salty bacon, tangy sour cream, a little bite courtesy of the scallions, and the I-don’t-know-quite-how-to-describe-it taste of the poppy seeds.
+Sweet butter, salty bacon, tangy sour cream, a little bite courtesy of a couple of scallions, and the I-don’t-know-quite-how-to-describe-it taste of some poppy seeds.

-• Bacon: We love thick cut bacon for this recipe, but regular works too.
+• Bacon: We love thick cut bacon for this sauce, but regular works just fine.

-• Sour Cream: You can use full fat or low fat, but we don’t recommend non fat as it is not rich enough.
+• Sour Cream: You can use full fat or low fat, but we don’t recommend non-fat as it isn’t rich enough.

-• Scallions: If you have someone who objects to scallions 🙋🏼♀️ parsley is a good sub
+• Scallions: If you have someone who objects to scallions 🙋🏼♀️ parsley is a good sub…or you can just leave them out.

 STEP 1: Make sure your sour cream and your butter are at room temperature, and cook up your bacon until it is crispy.